Skip to main content

 For women, hormonal therapy addresses the complex changes associated with the perimenopausal and postmenopausal transitions.
 The goal is to alleviate symptoms like hot flashes, mood swings, sleep disruption, and low libido by restoring hormones to more youthful, functional levels.
 Therapy is highly individualized based on a woman’s symptoms, health history, and whether she has a uterus.

-A foundational aspect of often involves low-dose testosterone therapy.
+A foundational aspect of female hormone balance often involves low-dose testosterone therapy.
 While typically associated with men, testosterone is a critical hormone for female health, impacting energy, mood, cognitive function, and libido.
 A typical protocol involves weekly subcutaneous injections of a small dose of Testosterone Cypionate, for instance, 10-20 units (0.1-0.2ml).
 This method provides a steady, controlled dose that can be precisely adjusted based on lab work and symptom response.

 The Role of Progesterone and Delivery Systems